hemanth-narra/Hemanth-narra/README.md

 - 👋 Hi, I’m @justforvpn
-this profile is just for the personal use not for any kind of projects
+- this profile is just for personal use, not for any kind of projects

 <!---